 Wiresmith Technology is a software consultancy based in Newbury, UK.
 Founded in 2014, we focus exclusively on measurement based software for the engineering sector.

 With our pedigree with their technologies, we quickly became NI Alliance Partners, specialising in their data acquisition and FPGA based technology.
-If you’ve invested in and adopting National Instruments technologies, we ensure that you’ll get the data you need to improve your products faster and more efficiently than if you were to attempt to do it yourself.

 We focus on three key areas to ensure an excellent service for all customers: